lcutlipmason/STGScripts/README.md

 # SVN to GIT Scripts

-These scripts are to support a migration from SVN to GIT.
+These scripts were made to support a Mass Migration from SVN to GIT.
 They pull a single SVN repository with multiple modules and individual stdlayout under each module.
 It then combines them into a single repository based on the project file you give it.

-This was made to support a Mass Migration effort
+While these scripts work for our situations, use at your own risk as with all migrations TEST TEST TEST!

 ##Prerequisites
 * BASH
 * cygwin or linux (tested on both)
 * SVN (1.8+)installed and on the system path
+* SVN Server (1.6+)
 * GIT (2.1.4+) installed and on the system path
 * SVNRepository credentials saved locally (otherwise it will ask you to login if authentication is required).
 * Enough HD space for the repositories (+3X their size)